Employee Benefits and the Law in Iowa

-Those employers who provide medical plans for employees owe certain legal duties under Iowa law to those they cover.
+Those employers who provide medical plans for employees owe particular legal duties under Iowa law to those they cover.
 They must disclose important information about the health plans, and employees are entitled to a fair process in the treatment of their claims under the plan.
-Health plans and pension arrangements are regulated by Iowa law.
+Health plans and pension arrangements are governed by Iowa law.
 Those who receive these plans can file their claims under such laws.

 What Employee Benefits are Protected by Iowa law?